Amintore Fanfani: Minister and president of the Senate

-In August 1964, President Antonio Segni suffered a serious cerebral hemorrhage while he was working at the presidential palace; he only partially recovered and decided to resign.
-Fanfani tried to be elected president, running against DC's official candidate, Giovanni Leone.
-However, neither Fanfani nor Leone succeeded in being elected, in fact, during the 1964 presidential election, the social-democratic leader Giuseppe Saragat succeeded in gaining the majority of votes.
+In August 1964, President Segni suffered a serious cerebral hemorrhage while he was working at the presidential palace; he only partially recovered and decided to resign.
+Fanfani tried to be elected president, running against Leone as the DC's official candidate.
+Neither Fanfani nor Leone succeeded in being elected, and instead the 1964 Italian presidential election was won by the social-democratic leader Giuseppe Saragat of the PSDI, who succeeded in gaining the majority of votes.

 Fanfani's reckless action against Leone caused him even more enmities.

-In March 1965, Fanfani was appointed Minister of Foreign Affairs, during the second government of Aldo Moro.
-In December 1965, he was forced to resign after the publication of an unauthorized interview, in which he harshly criticised the government and the United States.
-However, after only two months, he returned to the office in Moro's third cabinet.
+In March 1965, Fanfani was appointed Minister of Foreign Affairs during the second Moro government.
+In December 1965, he was forced to resign after the publication of an unauthorized interview, in which he harshly criticized the government and the United States.
+After two months, he returned to the office in the third Moro government.
 During his ministry, he implemented a strong pro-European politics, advocating a strengthen of the European Economic Community (EEC).
 Moreover, he was a vocal opponent of US bombing on civilians during the Vietnam War.
-Fanfani also continued implementing his pro-Arab policies in the Mediterranean Sea, and tried to build a closer relation with China.
-From 1965 to 1966, he also served as President of the United Nations General Assembly, becoming the only Italian to have held this office.
+Fanfani also continued implementing his pro-Arab policies in the Mediterranean Sea, and tried to build a closer relation with the People's Republic of China.
+From 1965 to 1966, he also served as president of the United Nations General Assembly, becoming the only Italian to have held this office.

-In the 1968 general election, Fanfani ran for the Senate of the Republic, being elected in the constituency of Arezzo, with 41,070 votes.
-On 5 June 1968, he was elected President of the Senate and remained in office until 26 June 1973.

-On 26 September 1968, Fanfani lost his wife, Biancarosa, who died of cerebral venous thrombosis, at only 54-year-old.